ma5hudu/Work-Flow-System/README.md

 4. After submitting the file, click the next button that will redirect you to view the graph containing the customer's income and expenditure for the last 12 months.

 ##Assumptions
+Assumes the user has a working installation of PHP, WampServer, and MySQL.
+Assumes the Excel file is correctly formatted with income and expenses data.